victormartinez/victormartinez.github.io/content/blog/2019/2019-08-13-Getting_Started_with_Recommender_Systems_Part_I/index.md

 There is no silver bullet.
 The best approach is the one that works for you business.
 It is pretty common to adopt both approaches in the same platform/website/system.
 For example, Spotify provides those "Top Lists" but also does a personalized approach when recommending you a song similar to the one you are listening to.

-A golden rule is to think about the whole experience and what you want to achieve: more sales; retention increase; form a habbit; etc. Once you have defined your goal, the Metrics, algorithms and technical decisions will relate to that and mixed approaches are very common.
+A golden rule is to think about the whole experience and what you want to achieve: more sales; retention increase; form a habit; etc. Once you have defined your goal, the Metrics, algorithms and technical decisions will relate to that and mixed approaches are very common.